zdm65477730/FPSLocker-Warehouse/FORMAT.md

   - `main_offset` - where value should be written relative to `main` executable start in RAM.
   - `value_type` - check "Supported types".
   - `value` - what value we will write into provided address.
 Remember that if `value_type` is set to any integer, don't use decimals.
 You may write a list of values into it that will be applied one after another.
+- `asm_a64` - this is used to write assembly instructions instead of integers for better maintenance.
+FPSLocker automatically calculates offsets based of main_offset value.
+It's converted by FPSLocker to `bytes` type inside patch.
+  - `main_offset` - where value should be written relative to `main` executable start in RAM.
+  - `instructions` - it's always a list, it stores instructions in list format.
+Read about instructions in `ASM Instructions` section.
 ---

 # Supported types